“I updated my iPhone X to iOS 15 and now that it’s updated but the control center won’t swipe up. Is this happening to anyone else? What can I do?”

 Part 1.
 Fix Control Center Won’t Swipe Up without Data Loss

 If you’re having troubles to open the Control Center on your iPhone, there may be an system error with your device.
 In this case, your best resort is to use a third-party iOS repair tool to fix the issue on your iPhone.
 Here we strongly recommend Fucosoft iOS System Recovery.
-It is highly praised and capable of fixing a larger variety of issues on iOS devices, such as iPhone Control Center won’t swipe up, iPhone Quick Start not working, iPhone won’t connect to Bluetooth, etc. It is fully compatible with all iOS devices and iOS versions, including the latest iOS 14 and iPhone 12/12 Pro/12 mini.
+It is highly praised and capable of fixing a larger variety of issues on iOS devices, such as iPhone Control Center won’t swipe up, iPhone Quick Start not working, iPhone won’t connect to Bluetooth, etc. It is fully compatible with all iOS devices and iOS versions, including the latest iOS 15 and iPhone 13/12.

 Here’s how to fix iPhone Control Center won’t swipe up without data loss: